Suzuki Eeco

-The Maruti Suzuki Eeco (or previously known as Maruti Suzuki Versa) is a microvan introduced in India by the Indian automaker Maruti Suzuki in early 2010.
-This car is a stripped down version of the discontinued Versa which itself was the Indian version of the Suzuki Every Plus/Landy, which is the non-kei car version of 10th generation Carry van.
-It is a refresh in lines with Maruti Suzuki not being able to come up with a new minivan.
-EECO comes with 5-seater and 7-seater options.
-It is equipped with an advanced engine management system for optimizing fuel efficiency and performance.
-It is marketed by the manufacturer as a perfect car for every occasion—a business trip or a picnic with the loved ones.
+The Suzuki Eeco (upgraded version of Suzuki Versa) is a microvan produced by Suzuki through its Indian subsidiary Maruti Suzuki since 2010.
+It is a stripped down version of the discontinued Versa which itself was the Indian version of the Suzuki Every Plus / Landy, which is an extended version of the tenth generation Carry van.
 It is also the entry-level replacement for the Omni, discontinued in 2019 after Suzuki was unable to redesign the Omni to meet India's safety standards.

+Since 2022, the Eeco has been exported to markets such as the Middle East.

 Overview

 Versa

-Originally, the van was launched as Versa in 2001 and based on the Every Plus/Carry 1.3.
+Originally, the van was launched as Versa in 2001 and based on the Every Plus / Carry 1.3.
 The van was powered by the same 1298cc G13BB engine that also seen in the original model or the familiar Esteem.
 The engine puts out 83 PS and paired with a 5-speed manual transmission.
 It was offered in there trim levels; STD, DX and DX2.

 The van was later discontinued in late 2009.